 I want this, too.
 Often, I eat leftovers, but lately, I’ve been enjoying pulling meals from the freezer in the morning and enjoying it for lunch.

 As I’ve been experimenting with this – making several meal items on the weekends and pulling them out during the week – I’ve figured out a number of little tricks to make it easier.
 I mostly use BPA-free freezer, microwave, and dishwasher safe containers like these, but I’ll occasionally use frozen Ziplocs as noted below.

-Here are eleven tips I’ve been collecting.
+Here are eleven meal planning tips I’ve been collecting.
 I hope you find some of them useful and they help you make more meals at home and save even more money.